ColorsWind/core_lib/README.md

 ./gradlew build
 ```

 After that you can find the jar in `builds/lib/Core_lib.jar`.
-Take that jar and it to your proyect classpath.
+Take that jar and add it to your proyect classpath.

 # Usage